SkillsFundingAgency/das-status-cake-exporter/README.md

 ```

 ## V1 API
-StatusCake have a new API with documents available at https://www.statuscake.com/api/v1/, deprecating the legacy API https://www.statuscake.com/api/.
+StatusCake have a new v1 API with documents available at https://www.statuscake.com/api/v1/, deprecating the legacy API https://www.statuscake.com/api/.

+The new `Get all uptime tests` endpoint https://www.statuscake.com/api/v1/#operation/list-uptime-tests provides paged responses to get all tests, overcoming the limit of only 100 tests in the response from the legacy API https://www.statuscake.com/api/Tests/Get%20All%20Tests.md

+Environment variables `USE_V1_UPTIME_ENDPOINTS` and `USE_V1_MAINTENANCE_WINDOWS_ENDPOINTS` are used to enable use of the v1 API.

 ### Maintenance Windows endpoints
 Endpoints of the new v1 API can be used are available to be used by all accounts with the exception of the maintenance windows endpoints, from https://www.statuscake.com/api/v1/#tag/uptime:
 >NOTE: the API endpoints concerned with maintenance windows will only work with accounts registed to use the newer version of maintenance windows.
 This version of maintenance windows is incompatible with the original version and all existing windows will require migrating to be further used.
 Presently a tool to automate the migration of maintenance windows is under development.

-The use of the maintenance windows endpoints is set by the USE_V1_MAINTENANCE_WINDOWS_ENDPOINTS environment variable.
+Similarly, if an account is registered to use the newer version of maintenance windows, the legacy API's maintenance windows endpoints cannot be used.

 ## Metrics